Damian545-DJ/raport-publiczny/ALLEGATIONS_AND_LAW.en.md

 > Note: in the public version we describe facts and evidence.
 Legal assessment/classification should be confirmed by an independent lawyer.

+C) SNCU (Stichting Naleving CAO voor Uitzendkrachten) – duties of the oversight body and allegations regarding the procedure

+> **STATUS (24.01.2026):** This section is **preliminary** and may be updated once we receive SNCU’s response (expected in the coming days/week).
+Until then, we describe only what follows from the documents and correspondence currently in our possession.

+1. Role and mandate of SNCU (what it is and what it should do)
+- SNCU is a foundation established by the parties to collective labour agreements (CAO) in the temporary agency work sector, aimed at monitoring and enforcing compliance with the CAO for agency workers (incl.
+ABU CAO / NBBU CAO).
+- According to SNCU’s described procedure, after a report is submitted, one of the key steps is **obtaining payroll administration data (loonadministratie) from the agency** and verifying CAO compliance based on those source records.
+- The input for the procedure should be **concrete, verifiable and traceable** (a baseline standard without which oversight has no practical meaning).